nathanwbryant/SQL-Murder-Mystery/README.md

 A fun game to test your querying skills.

 This contains every query I made in order, so you can see my thought process.
-It wasn't perfect but it was fun to investigate using SQL and I got there in the end!